Last Updated on May 15, 2023

 ♦ You can also make a glycerite for sore throats and colds.
 Learn how to make a honeysuckle glycerite from Homespun Seasonal Living.

-♦ You can also use your syrup to make honeysuckle sorbet.
+♦ You can use your honeysuckle syrup to make honeysuckle sorbet.

 ♦ One clever cook has even created a honeysuckle ice cream recipe.

-Other treats made with honeysuckle include jelly, cordials, wine, and cakes.
-Pinterest has some interesting recipes worth exploring if you find yourself with extra blossoms.
+Other honeysuckle recipes include jelly, cordials, wine, and cakes.
+Pinterest has some interesting honeysuckle recipes worth exploring if you find yourself with extra blossoms.

 You can also buy dried honeysuckle here.